Federation of Goodnestone and Nonington CE Primary

 - Widens the attainment gap

-For pupils with or without an Education, Health and Care Plan there will be an annual review of the provision made for the child, which will enable an evaluation of the effectiveness of the special provision.
+For pupils with or without a statement of special educational needs / Education, Health and Care Plan there will be an annual review of the provision made for the child, which will enable an evaluation of the effectiveness of the special provision.
 The collation of all annual review evaluations of effectiveness will be reported to the governing body.

 3b the school’s arrangements for assessing and reviewing the progress of pupils with special educational needs

-Every pupil in the school has their progress tracked six times per year.
-In addition to this, pupils with special educational needs may have more frequent assessments of reading age, spelling age etc. We track pupils progress in our federation using the 21 Steps Assessment System.
+Every pupil in the school has their progress tracked six times per year and reported three times a year.
+In addition to this, pupils with special educational needs may have more frequent assessments of reading age, spelling age etc. The assessments we use at Goodnestone and Nonington are referred to in list in section 2.
 Using these it will be possible to see if pupils are increasing their level of skills in key areas.

 If these assessments do not show adequate progress is being made the SEN support plan will be reviewed and adjusted.